A Treatise on Differential Geometry and its role in Relativity Theory: Some aspects of Lorentz Group and its generators

 From the point of view of group representation, we can associate a square matrix with each element of the group such that product of any two such matrices (representing two elements of the group) will give the matrix corresponding to the element of the group obtained by group composition of the corresponding two elements.
 So if $D$ is the matrix representation of a group $G$ then where `$\circ$' is the binary operation of the group and $g_1, g_2$ are any two elements of the group $G$.
 If $D$ is a $n\times n$ square matrix then it is said to be a `$n$' dimensional representation of the group.

-Further, in analogy with quantum mechanics, the matrix representation corresponding to infinitesimal L.T. can be described as Due to antisymmetric nature of $\omega ^{ab}$ the operator $\sigma _{ab}$ (corresponding to infinitesimal L.T.) is chosen to be antisymmetric so that out of the six independent components $\sigma _{0i}$ represents the Lorentz boosts while $\sigma _{ij}~~(i\neq j)$ corresponds to spatial rotations.
+Further, in analogy with quantum mechanics, the matrix representation corresponding to infinitesimal L.T. can be described as

+Due to antisymmetric nature of $\omega ^{ab}$ the operator $\sigma _{ab}$ (corresponding to infinitesimal L.T.) is chosen to be antisymmetric so that out of the six independent components $\sigma _{0i}$ represents the Lorentz boosts while $\sigma _{ij}~~(i\neq j)$ corresponds to spatial rotations.
 In particular, the three operators $B_{i}\sigma _{0i}$ , generates the Lorentz boosts while spatial rotations are generated by the operators $R^{k}\alpha \epsilon ^{ijk}\sigma _{ij}$.
-Thus the above infinitesimal operator has the explicit form (with suitable normalization) As we have mentioned earlier, the Lorentz boosts along the three spatial axes can be considered as rotation in $(x^{i}\textrm{-}t)$-plane with an imaginary angle so all the six operators $(B_{i}, R_{k})$ are related to the angular momentum operators in quantum mechanics.
-Thus we write, with commutation relations Here the first set of commutation relations are nothing but the usual commutation relations for angular momentum operator in quantum mechanics.
+Thus the above infinitesimal operator has the explicit form (with suitable normalization)

+As we have mentioned earlier, the Lorentz boosts along the three spatial axes can be considered as rotation in $(x^{i}\textrm{-}t)$-plane with an imaginary angle so all the six operators $(B_{i}, R_{k})$ are related to the angular momentum operators in quantum mechanics.
+Thus we write, with commutation relations

+Here the first set of commutation relations are nothing but the usual commutation relations for angular momentum operator in quantum mechanics.
 The second set of commutation relations states that the boost operator behaves as a 3-vector under spatial rotation.
 Lastly, the commutation relation between two boosts is equivalent to a rotation (which we have already shown).
-However, the commutation algebra can be closed by defining so that Therefore $J_i$ and $K_i$ are nothing but independent angular momentum operators in quantum mechanics.\\\\
+However, the commutation algebra can be closed by defining so that Therefore $J_i$ and $K_i$ are nothing but independent angular momentum operators in quantum mechanics.\\ In four dimension LG is a collection of $4 \times 4$ real matrices (denoted by $M(4,\mathbf{R})$) which preserve the Minkowskian metric and matrix multiplication as the group operation.
+Mathematically, the LG is denoted by $\mathbf{O}(3,1)$ and is defined as